-Let’s face it; the bigger your site gets, the greater the chance that you’ll need to paginate some of its sections.
-But that, unfortunately, can create quite a lot of SEO issues.
+The bigger your site gets, the greater the chance that you’ll need to paginate some of its sections — but if it’s not handled right, it can cause serious SEO headaches.

 What is Pagination in SEO?